 7. Changes on the Board

-Dr. Adaora Umeoji, OON exited from the board effective 24 February 2023.
-She was also re-appionted to the Board effective 2 August, 2023 following approval by the CBN.
+Dr. Adaora Umeoji, OON exited from the board effective 24 February 2023 in compliance with CBN regulations on Directors' tenor.
+She was also re-appionted to the Board effective 2 August, 2023 following subsequent approval by the CBN.